luyadev/luya/docs/guide/app-admin-module-assets.md

 ### Embed the asset

-To embed the above created example asset file stored in your admin module you hav to add the asset bundle into the {{\luya\base\AdminModuleInterface::getAdminAssets}} method of the belonging `Module.php` file as shown below:
+To embed the above created example asset file stored in your admin module you hav to add the asset bundle into the {{\luya\base\AdminModuleInterface::getAdminAssets()}} method of the belonging `Module.php` file as shown below:

 ```php
 <?php